lukas-256/data-to-index-vector-converter/README.md

 # setup_index.py

 This simple python script will create a vector index file from a given knowledge (stored in './Data').
-It will accept any txt file.
+It will accept any txt file(s).

 ## Installation